lemniscus/osdi-client/README.md

 [Action Network's API](https://actionnetwork.org/docs/v2/), which this extension depends upon, is based on the [Open Supporter Data Interface (OSDI)](https://opensupporter.github.io/osdi-docs/).
 As of this writing, Action Network is the only group actively implementing OSDI for large-scale organizing.
 However, if additional OSDI-implementing groups come along, this CiviCRM extension has been written in a way that should allow those new implementations to be built with less effort than creating an entirely new integration from the ground up.

 ## Architecture<a name="architecture"></a>

+### Container <a name="container"></a>

+A single `Container` instance keeps track of which classes should be used, and it acts as both a factory and service locator.
+If you need a Donation LocalObject, ask the container for it and it will give you the right kind.
+If you have created custom classes to extend/modify the software's behavior, let the container know so they can be put to use.

+The Container is the link between your `SyncProfile` (which provides flexible configuration) and the rest of the application.

 ### RemoteObjectInterface<a name="remote-object"></a>